List of people who received an electoral vote in the United States Electoral College

 The following is a complete list of people who received an electoral vote in a United States presidential election.
-For all elections past 1804, "P" denotes a presidential vote, and "VP" denotes a vice presidential vote.
+For all elections from 1804 onwards, "P" denotes a presidential vote, and "VP" denotes a vice presidential vote.
 Bold entries are successful candidates; Italicized entries are runners-up who became vice president under the original system (1788-1800).

 This list includes eleven women, nine of whom received vice presidential votes: the first was Tonie Nathan who in 1972 received one vote from a faithless elector.
 This was followed by Geraldine Ferraro in 1984 and Sarah Palin in 2008.
 Maria Cantwell, Susan Collins, Carly Fiorina and Winona LaDuke all received a single faithless vote for vice president in 2016, and in that same election Elizabeth Warren received two.
-Hillary Clinton and Faith Spotted Eagle in 2016 are the only women to receive electoral votes for president; Spotted Eagle's single vote was from a faithless elector, and she was also the first Native American to receive an electoral vote for president.
+Hillary Clinton and Faith Spotted Eagle in 2016 were the first women to receive electoral votes for president; Spotted Eagle's single vote was from a faithless elector, and she was also the first Native American to receive an electoral vote for president.
 Kamala Harris became the first female vice president after the 2020 election.

+Special cases

 17 electors did not cast votes: